 There is a tower, on the left side of the temple, where a baby elephant stays.
 When we give a one-rupee coin to the elephant he collects the coin with his trunk and then kisses it on the head as a blessing.
 Do you know which god is in Hampi?
 The temple of Hampi is devoted to Lord Virupaksha, a form of Shiva.

 The Virupaksha Temple Architecture is fascinating.
-It has a marvellous hall with graceful pillars and three antechambers.
-There are a small yard, a pillared sanctuary, and statues surrounding the temple.
+Also, It has a marvellous hall with graceful pillars and three antechambers.
+There is a small yard, a pillared sanctuary, and statues surrounding the temple.
 The temple has a religious spot.
 There are many gates in the temple.
 Among all the gates, the eastern gates are enormous.
 It is seven-tiered and 40 meters in length.
-The framework of the gate is like a brick and contains a grain base way towards the exit.
-There is a gopuram in the temple graced with three stories.
+Moreover, the framework of the gate is like a brick and contains a grain base way towards the exit.
+There is a gopuram in the temple, graced with three stories.
 The gopuram towards the north takes the tourists to a little compartment with additional sanctums.

 The Vittala Temple Hampi is a historical monument that is famous for its extraordinary architecture and unpaired craftsmanship.
 The Vittala temple is located near the banks of the Tungabhadra River, in the northeastern part of Hampi.
-It is one of the most ms safe and famous hierarchy in Hampi.
+It is one of the safest and famous hierarchies in Hampi.
 It has remarkable stone structures, a unique stone chariot, and extraordinary musical pillars.

 The Vittala Temple has the beautiful Stone Chariot, which is one of the most incredible architectures of the Vijayanagara kingdom.
-The Stone Chariot is in the courtyard of Vittala temple.
-It is designed in the shape of a decorative chariot.
+The Stone Chariot is in the courtyard of the Vittala temple.
+It has the shape of a decorative chariot.
 This beautiful stone chariot is devoted to Garuda.
 It has an image of Garuda enshrined into the temple.
 According to Hindu myth, Garuda is the carrier of Lor

 d Vishnu.
 Do you know who builds the stone chariot at Hampi?
 The stone chariot was built by King Krishnadevaraya of the Vijayanagara Empire.

 Even the British rulers of India were surprised and wanted to find out the secret behind it.
-They want to know about the mystery behind these incredible pillars so they cut two of the musical pillars to check what is inside.
-But lastly, nothing was found inside the pillars.
+They wanted to know about the mystery behind these incredible pillars so they cut two of the musical pillars to check what is inside.
+But lastly, they found nothing inside the pillars.

 Why is Hampi temple so famous?
 Hampi Temple is famous because Hampi Temple is significantly classified into Jain, Hindu, and comprising a collection of market networks, synagogues, statues, hill monuments, water bower, baby elephant, community kitchens and streams, chapel and shrine.
-All these structures have a unique feature.
-Everyone should once visit the Hampi temple
+All these structures have unique features.
+Everyone should visit the Hampi temple at least once.

 Hampi has a beautiful Hazara Ram temple.
 The temple is famous because of the existence of historical objects and fossils.
-This historical object and fossils were assessed at the time of Ram and Krishna’s period.
-The outer walls of the Hazara Ram temple are uncovered and ornamented with the souvenir objects that narrate the holy life story of Lord Ram.
+These historical objects and fossils were assessed at the time of Ram and Krishna’s period.
+The outer walls of the Hazara Ram temple are uncovered and ornamented with souvenir objects that narrate the holy life story of Lord Ram.
 The fossils and antique objects present in the temple are some of the unusual things found in India.

-This temple is carved out of a single stone, this Shivlinga stands at a height of 3 meters over the water.
-It is an important attraction in Hampi temple.
-Carved from black stone the shiva linga stands exist since the Vijayanagara Empire.
-The Shivalinga is constructed in such a way that it has no roof and the whole state flood with light.
+This temple is carved out of a single stone.
+Moreover, the Shivlinga stands at a height of 3 meters over the water.
+It is an important attraction in the Hampi temple.
+Carved from black stone, the shiva linga stands since the Vijayanagara Empire.
+The Shivalinga is constructed in such a way that it has no roof and the whole state floods with light.
 The Shivalinga rests on a pedestal.

 The Kadalekalu Ganesh temple is a religious attraction in Hampi.
-The temple has formal stone architecture and is located on Hemakuta Hill and has a huge statue of Lord Ganesha which is believed to be one of the biggest in the world.
-The temple is called Kadalekalu because the stomach of God is chiselled to look like Bengal gram.
+The temple has formal stone architecture and is located on Hemakuta Hill.
+It has a huge statue of Lord Ganesha, one of the biggest in the world.
+The temple is called Kadalekalu because the stomach of God is chiselled to look like a Bengal gram.

 This temple features the biggest efficiency of Hampi.
-A Narasimha is shown sitting on Sasha Nag’s seven-headed snake is shown giving shelter to him.
+There is an idol showing Narasimha sitting on Shesha Naga (seven-headed snake), giving shelter to him.
 The ideal of Goddess Lakshmi is also placed along with Narasimha.
-The status is known to be the biggest monolith statue in Hampi.
+The statue is known to be the biggest monolith statue in Hampi.
 The statue was built in 1529 AD ago.
 But the statue was destroyed when the Mughals raided Hampi.
 The current status of the statue is that the ruins of the statue are kept at the Archaeological Museum.

-The Hemakunta Hill temple is devoted to Lord Shiva.
-It is situated on the southern side of Hampi and it is one of the oldest and most ancient temples of Hampi.
+The Hemakuta Hill temple is devoted to Lord Shiva.
+It stands on the southern side of Hampi and it is one of the most ancient temples of Hampi.
 The Hemakuta Temple was constructed between the 10th and 14th Centuries.
-Even the architectural styles are different from the rest of the temples that can be found in Hampi.
+Even the architectural styles are different from the rest of the temples in Hampi.

-The sultanates of Golconda, Bijapur, Ahmadnagar was trying to capture the Hampi but had failed every time.
+The sultanates of Golconda, Bijapur, Ahmadnagar were trying to capture the Hampi but had failed every time.
 During the last battle at Talikota, many sultanates appeared together against the Vijayanagara Empire.

-The empire’s army was strong for the united union of Sultanates.
-But unfortunately, a huge division of the Vijayanagar Empire turned sides and helped the Sultanates capture the 70-year old king, which leads to violence and the army was doom.
+The empire’s army was strong for the united union of the Sultanates.
+But unfortunately, a huge division of the Vijayanagar Empire turned side and helped the Sultanates capture the 70-year old king, which led to violence and the army was doomed.
 When the news of the defeat reached Maharashtra kings then a few thieves arrived at Hampi to loot.
 The process took around months.
 But lastly, the Sultanates came and destroyed and burnt down the entire city.
 This is the reason why Hampi was fully destroyed after the battle of Dakota by the joint forces of the Islamic sultanate.

-Do you know what the old name of Hampi was?
 Hampi was called Pampa-Kshetra after Hindu Deity Pampa.
-It is said that God Parvati led the life of a yogini in the hills of Hampi, to reach Shiva, a to, marry him.
+It is said that God Parvati led the life of a yogini in the hills of Hampi, to reach Shiva, marry him.
 So the river which flows through the hill was called the Pampa River and the land was called Kshetra.
 Later Hampi was called Pampe in Kannada.
 Hampi is the anglicized version of Kannada.

-Water bower- There is a square water bower surrounded by a vaulted and pillared basin.
-Queens of that era would bath there.
+There is a square water bower surrounded by a vaulted and pillared basin.
+Queens of that era would bathe there.
 Indo-Islamic effects in the inner structures are shown.
 Tourists can see the ruins of a water bower.
-It was also used to carry water from Hampi to pits, tanks, and other parts of the city.
-The Vijayanagara Empire has been credited for building the most extensive water bower in the South.
+Also, it was used to carry water from Hampi to pits, tanks, and other parts of the city.
+Moreover, the Vijayanagara Empire has been credited for building the most extensive water bower in the South.

-Hampi is also visited for its great bird-watching destination.
+Hampi is also a bird-watching destination.
 There are many rare species of birds and reptiles.
-The famous Daroji wildlife sanctuary is located in the south of Hampi.
-It is the home of the endangered Indian Sloth bear.
+Moreover, the famous Daroji wildlife sanctuary is located in the south of Hampi.
+Also, it is the home of the endangered Indian Sloth bear.
 Apart from the Sloth bear, antelopes, peafowl, and an impressive range of flora and fauna are also found in Hampi.

 Hampi even today continues to attract tourists.
-Do you know how old is Hampi?
-Hampi is 21 years old.
 October to March is called the best time to plan your visit to Hampi and its beautiful temple.
-This is the time when you can find a huge crowd in the city and if someone is not the one liking crowd then plans their tour in the monsoon or summer months.
-Tourist needs a full day to explore the various sites of Hampi.
+This is the time when you can find a huge crowd in the city.
+However, if someone does not like the crowd, then he should plan his tour in the monsoon or summer months.
+Tourists need a full day to explore the various sites of Hampi.
 So now bag your bag and plan your adventure trip to Hampi Temples.